centreon/centreon-documentation/versioned_docs/version-23.10/api/clapi.md

 Return code end : 1.
 ```

-### Execute post generation commands of a poller
+### Execute post generation commands for a poller

-To execute post generation commands of a poller, use the **POLLEREXECCMD** command:
+To execute post generation commands for a poller, use the **POLLEREXECCMD** command:

 ``` shell
 centreon -u admin -p 'centreon' -a POLLEREXECCMD -v 2